Fluffernuttersandwich/Smorgasbord/FAQs.md

 14. "Is Wabbajack/MO2 complicated to use... do I have to use that black screen with the white letters thing?"

 Nope, it's the easiest method to enjoy other people's ModLists.
-No command-line-interface, just a simple GUI.
+No command-line-interface (CLI), just a simple Graphical User Interface (GUI).

 ---